The Poland Syndrome clinics are currently held at Waterfall House at Birmingham Children’s Hospital.

 There is a convenient carpark directly opposite and its a 5 minute walk from Birmingham Snow Hill train station.
 When you enter the building, it’s so spacious and calm, just a really lovely setting for kids doesn’t feel clinical in any way at all, which is really reassuring.

 You enter and directly to your left are outpatients, go through the door and book yourself in at reception.
-PIP-UK team will be in the waiting room to greet you and give you any information you need, we also have some activities to keep the kids occupied while they wait too.
+PIP-UK team will be in the waiting room to greet you and

 WHAT HAPPENS WHEN YOU GO INTO THE APPOINTMENT